 Jesus saw a man who was blind from birth.
 His disciples asked Him, “Who sinned, this man or his parents, that he was born blind?”
-Why ask that question?
+Are penalties passed down?

 Jesus answered, “Neither this man nor his parents sinned, but that the works of God should be revealed in him.”
 (This story is found in John 9:1-3.)
 In this example neither the parents nor the son had sinned to bring on the blindness.
 But if a parent does sin, can sin itself be passed down?

 Sin, which is the transgression of God’s law (1 John 3:4), does not get passed to the next generation.
 In this case Christ said that the man wasn’t blind because of sin (his own or his parents’), but because it was a way for the works of God to be revealed in him.
 It was a way for a miracle to be performed to show where God was working.

 But can the effects of sin be passed down?

 Notice what God said when giving His law (specifically about idols): “You shall not bow down to them nor serve them.
 For I, the LORD your God, am a jealous God, visiting the iniquity [sins] of the fathers upon the children to the third and fourth generations of those who hate Me” (Exodus 20:5).

 Does this mean that the sins of parents can affect their descendants?

 The answer is clearly yes.
 Explaining this point, Barnes’ Notes on the Bible defines “visiting the iniquity of the fathers upon the children” in this way: “Sons and remote descendants inherit the consequences of their fathers’ sins, in disease, poverty, captivity, with all the influences of bad example and evil communications.”

 Oftentimes because of upbringing, children will follow in the footsteps of their parents in bad habits and sins.
 In such cases the pattern of sin becomes repetitive, and the effects of sin continue.

 Are there different penalties for sin?